P7h/StormTweetsURLShortening/README.md

 ## Features
 * Application retrieves tweets from Twitter stream (using [Twitter4J](http://twitter4j.org)) and in real-time unshortens the urls found in the tweets using 3rd party calls from [Unshort.me](http://unshort.me).<br>
 * After processing, the application logs the short and its resolved url pairs to the console and also to a log file.<br>
-* It can also write the short-resolved url pairs into a Cassandra table using [`CassandraBolt`](src/main/java/org/p7h/storm/urlshorten/bolts/CassandraBolt.java); currently this functionality is commented out.<br>
+* It can also write the short-resolved url pairs into a Cassandra table using [`CassandraBolt`](src/main/java/org/p7h/storm/urlshorten/bolts/CassandraBolt.java); currently this functionality is [commented out](src/main/java/org/p7h/storm/urlshorten/UnshortenTopology.java#L29-30).<br>
 * I have plans to update this codebase in few weeks time for storing the analyzed data to HBase as well using a HBase Bolt.
-* As of current day, this codebase has very minimal or almost no comments.
-I will be adding more comments as and when I get time.
 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.

 ## Configuration